United States Professional Tennis Association

 This Association shall be called the “United States Professional Tennis Association, Inc.” Hereinafter it shall also sometimes be referred to as the “USPTA” or “the Association.”

 Section 2.
 Purposes.

 The purpose of USPTA shall be to maintain and improve teaching standards of racquet sports as a profession; to increase interest and awareness of racquet sports; to assist other organizations dedicated to racquet sports and to do all acts in accordance with such purposes or to effect any other purposes or services which may be determined from time to time by the Association to further its purposes.

 Section 3.
 Not-for-profit Corporation.

 USPTA shall be a not-for-profit corporation, no part of whose earnings shall inure to the benefit of any member, except for services rendered.

 Article II — Members

-Section 9.
-Re-admission.
-If a member of USPTA voluntarily withdraws from the Association for any reason, he or she may be re-admitted under terms and conditions which shall be set from time to time by the Executive Committee.
+If a member of USPTA voluntarily withdraws, is suspended or dropped from the Association for any reason, the individual may be re-admitted under terms and conditions which shall be set from time to time by the Executive Committee.